 - Show that you’re concerned in a way that is not confrontational or judgmental.
 Let them know that you care about them and you’re concerned about recent changes you’ve noticed in their mood or behavior.

 - Keep questions simple.
 Ask how they’re doing, what they’re feeling and how you can help provide support.
-The Patient Health Questionnaire-9 (PHQ-9) is available for free on the internet and can be a helpful guide for what questions to ask.

 - Suggest reaching out to a local recovery support resource.
 Ask if they have thought about seeking support from a professional trained to help with these types of issues.
 A growing number of mental health care providers offer virtual visits that can help make it easier for people to access mental health care when they need it.